Sankey Canal: Second act of Parliament

-Third Act of Parliament
+Third act of Parliament

 To counter competition from the new railways, another extension was planned from Fiddler's Ferry across Cuerdley and Widnes Salt Marshes to Widnes Wharf, on the west bank of the River Mersey near Runcorn Gap, creating a second connection to the Mersey and another basin.

-This was authorised by a third Act of Parliament, granted on 29 May 1830, entitled "An Act to consolidate and amend the Acts relating to the Sankey Brook Navigation, in the county of Lancaster; and to make a New Canal from the said Navigation at Fidler's Ferry, to communicate with the River Mersey at Widness Wharf, near West Bank, in the township of Widnes, in the said county".
+This was authorised by a third act of Parliament, the Sankey Brook Navigation Act 1830 (11 Geo.
+4 & 1 Will.
+4. c. l), granted on 29 May 1830, entitled "An Act to consolidate and amend the Acts relating to the Sankey Brook Navigation, in the county of Lancaster; and to make a New Canal from the said Navigation at Fidler's Ferry, to communicate with the River Mersey at Widness Wharf, near West Bank, in the township of Widnes, in the said county".

-This Act repealed the acts of the 28 George II and 2 George III and incorporated the proprietors under the title of "The Company of Proprietors of the Sankey Brook Navigation."
+This act repealed the acts of 1755 and 1762, and incorporated the proprietors under the title of "The Company of Proprietors of the Sankey Brook Navigation."

 Francis Giles was appointed engineer for this extension, which opened in 1833.
 In 1825 Giles, who was a pupil of John Rennie and involved in many canal projects of the period, had proposed a link from the Sankey, via an aqueduct across the Mersey, to the Bridgewater Canal and the Mersey and Irwell Navigation, but this was never implemented.